-Business environment is the most important factor influencing the business.
+The business environment is the most important factor influencing the business.

-Every business enterprise in itself is a part of national economic environment.
+Every business enterprise in itself is a part of the national economic environment.
 It is influenced by the economic activities taking place in the economy.

-Factors Affecting Business Environment
+What are the Factors Affecting the Business Environment?

 1. Natural Resources